-A common question we receive from clients is, can I continue to prescribe if my DEA registration renewal is pending?
-When providers are under DEA investigation, the DEA field office that issued your registration will place your renewal in a pending status.
-Once your current DEA Registration expires, your DEA Registration status will show “expired.”
+This is because when providers are under DEA investigation, the DEA field office that issued the registration will place the renewal in a pending status.
+Once your current DEA registration expires, your DEA registration status will show “expired.”

-If you did not submit your renewal prior to expiration, you may not continue to prescribe.
-However, the DEA has authority to extend your current (expired) registration during their investigation.
-Contact our attorneys for assistance with DEA registration extensions.
+If you did not submit your renewal prior to expiration, you may not continue to prescribe, but the DEA has authority to extend your current (expired) registration during its investigation.

 If you are a physician, dentist, veterinarian, PA, NP or other prescriber, we strongly advise that you renew your registration at least 45 days prior to expiration.
-The typical processing time for a DEA 224a is 4 to 6 weeks.
-If your registration remains pending for more than 6 weeks, you may be under a DEA investigation.
+The typical processing time for a DEA 224a is four to six weeks.
+If your registration remains pending for more than six weeks, you may be under a DEA investigation.